-Within 60 days of commencement of discharge following issuance of this permit renewal, a sample shall be collected from each outfall and analyzed for the constituents specified below, at the required detection limits.
+Within 60 days of commencement of discharge, a sample shall be collected from each outfall that has not been previously sampled for initial monitoring and analyzed for all the constituents specified below, at the required detection limits and chemical states.
 Within 120 days of commencement of discharge, a summary report on the produced water must be submitted to the Wyoming Department of Environmental Quality and the U.S. EPA Region 8 at the addresses listed below.
 This summary report must include the results and detection limits for each of the constituents listed below.
 In addition, the report must include written notification of the established location of the discharge point (refer to Part I.B.11).
 This notification must include a confirmation that the location of the established discharge point(s) is within 1,510 feet of the location of the identified discharge point(s), is within the same drainage, and discharges to the same landowner's property as identified on the original application form.
 The legal description and location in decimal degrees of the established discharge point(s) must also be provided.
 After receiving the monitoring results for the initial discharge, the effluent limits and monitoring requirements established in this permit may be modified.